aliljas/DS340_Alfred_Otis/README.md

 ## Main model scripts

 `src/Codes/LightGBM_model.py`
-Primary model script and before/after ERA5 comparison outputs.
+Primary LightGBM benchmark script.
+The default run is now the forecast-ready no-ERA baseline, and ERA5 comparison mode can be enabled with environment variables.

 `src/Codes/CatBoost_model.py`
 CatBoost benchmark on the shared feature pipeline.